Table of Contents

-A smart way to present your work is in bite-size, easily digestible pieces.
+A smart way to present your work is in bite-sized, easily digestible pieces.
 Use subheadings; this allows your reader to decide if they want to read the whole paragraph or skip onto one they are more interested in.

 9. Be tech-savvy

 10. Every action has an equal and opposite reaction

 That subheading is completely misleading.
 You need to make sure that you ask your readers to act.
 Give them options and choices to act on.
 Encourage them to click on ‘this’ link.
 On the flip side, don’t be too pushy either.
 Your CTA should be clear and unique.